kazeera/Defamie-et-al-2024/README.md

 # Defamie-et-al-2024
-This repository contains code used to interrogate and visualize omics and other data published Defamie et al. 2024.
+This repository contains code used to interrogate and visualize publicly-available single-cell datasets published in Defamie et al. 2024.
 Read [here]().

 ### R Packages Used